 Many of The Huntington’s medieval manuscripts have corresponding Information Files, containing various reader’s notes, related publications, and more detailed provenance information if known.
 These files may be requested for on-site use through Aeon.

 Medieval volumes may be paged to the Ahmanson Reading Room through Aeon.
-Learn how to request materials through Aeon by visiting our Researching at The Huntington guide.
+Learn how to request materials through Aeon.

 The library is also actively digitizing its medieval manuscript collections.
 If a manuscript is fully digitized, the library catalog record will contain a link to the manuscript’s digital surrogate in The Huntington Digital Library.